Engage Curriculum

 We believe that our learners need to be ready to learn.

 Learners access a range of ready to learn activities using a variety of resources to ensure they achieve a ready to learn state.
-In order to achieve this, we work closely with a multi-agency team including Speech & language, Occupational Therapist, disability nurse and other multi agency teams.
+In order to achieve this, we work closely with a multi-agency team including Speech & Language, Occupational Therapist, Disability Nurse and other multi agency teams.

 We believe that our learners need to be as independent and possible.

 The learners access the curriculum through individual, small group and whole class sessions.
-Learners experience planned learning sessions with a balance of adult led and child initiated activities in different environments both inside and outside.
+Learners experience planned learning sessions with a balance of adult led and learner initiated activities in different environments both inside and outside.
 Learners access the community regularly to enhance, generalise and consolidate their learning experiences, functionality and life skills.
-Learners benefit from joint EHCP, therapy and learning target setting to address individual needs and barriers to learning.
+Learners benefit from joint EHCP, therapy and appropriate academic learning target setting to address individual needs and barriers to learning.

 We employ the use of different teaching and learning methods and tools to ensure accessibility, engagement and enjoyment.
 These include: